IB Chemistry R3.1 R3.1.1

 • Amphiprotic.
 A substance that can both donate and accept a proton (e.g. H₂O, HCO₃⁻)

 • Amphoteric.
-A broader term for any species that can react as both acid and base (includes amphiprotic species plus others like Al₂O₃)
+A broader term for any species that can react as both acid and base (includes amphiprotic species plus species like Al₂O₃)

 Proton Transfer

 According to Brønsted-Lowry theory (1923), acid-base reactions involve the transfer of a proton (H⁺) from an acid to a base.
 In aqueous solutions, free protons do not exist independently.
-They coordinate with water to form the hydronium ion (H₃O⁺).
+They form coordination bonds with water to form the hydronium ion (H₃O⁺).
 The notations H⁺(aq) and H₃O⁺(aq) are used interchangeably.

 Example 1.
 Strong acid in water: